nenorrell/daisy-ui-react/documentation/Button.md

 ## Button

-A customizable button component.
+Use Daisy's custom button styles with support for multiple sizes, states, and more.

 For styling specifics, see: https://daisyui.com/components/button/

 ### Props